peterbaldridge/minimal-mistakes/_pages/about.md

 ### Welcome to my blog.

-I'm a Seattle-based data scientit.
+I'm a Seattle-based data scientist.
 I created this blog to share a few of my analytics projects that I'm most proud of.

 ### More about me: